 8. Guest blog on other websites

-Not only is guest blogging great for SEO and earning backlinks to your website, it’s helpful for building your email list too!
+Not only is guest blogging great for SEO marketing and earning backlinks to your website, it’s helpful for building your email list too!
 When you contribute to other websites, make sure you have a strong author bio attached the article.
-Within your bio, you can include links back to a blog signup page or content offer landing page on your website.
+Within your bio, you can include links back to a blog signup page or content offer landing page on your website design.

 9. Partner with other organizations or businesses